David Lee Murphy: Musical career

 Murphy's first recording for MCA Nashville was the song "Just Once", which was included on the soundtrack to the 1994 film 8 Seconds.
-In 1994, "Just Once" entered the Billboard Hot Country Singles & Tracks chart, reaching #36.
+In 1994, "Just Once" entered the Billboard Hot Country Singles & Tracks chart, reaching No. 36.
 The same year, Murphy began work on his debut album Out with a Bang, released in early 1995.
-The album produced three hit singles overall, including "Party Crowd," which became the most-played country song of 1995, as well as "Dust on the Bottle", a #1 single.
+The album produced three hit singles overall, including "Party Crowd," which became the most-played country song of 1995, as well as "Dust on the Bottle", a No. 1 single.
 Out with a Bang became the best-selling album for a new male country act in 1995 and was certified gold by the RIAA.

 Gettin' Out the Good Stuff was the title of Murphy's second album, released in 1996.
 It produced back-to-back Top 5 singles in "Every Time I Get Around You" and "The Road You Leave Behind".
-"Every Time I Get Around You" hit #2 on the RPM Country Tracks in Canada and was named that publication's top song for 1996.
+"Every Time I Get Around You" hit No. 2 on the RPM Country Tracks in Canada and was named that publication's top song for 1996.

 Murphy's third and final album for MCA, titled We Can't All Be Angels, was released in 1997.
 In a 1997 interview, Murphy revealed that he had intended for this album to be experimental in nature, saying that he "wanted to create just a whole different tone, sonically.
 I just wanted a different sounding record."
-We Can't All Be Angels had two singles, "All Lit up in Love" and "Just Don't Wait Around 'Til She's Leavin'", peaking at #25 and #37 on the country chart.
+We Can't All Be Angels had two singles, "All Lit up in Love" and "Just Don't Wait Around 'Til She's Leavin'", peaking at No. 25 and No. 37 on the country chart.